-Before you decide to consider a new position in the office, evaluate how it is going to affect your present department.
-Talk this issue with your senior manager and seek advice/ guidance before you embark on your journey for promotion.
+Before considering a new position in the office, evaluate how it will affect your present department.
+Talk about this issue with your senior manager and seek advice/ guidance before you embark on your journey for promotion.

-Do not burn the bridge you may have to walk back on again.
-If your current boss got to know from other sources that you are looking for a better position when you are needed by him he/she may not be very happy when you have to go back to work for him if the promotion does not work out for you.
+Do not burn the bridge; you may have to walk back on again.
+If your current boss learned from other sources that you are looking for a better position when he needs you, they might not be happy when you go back to work for him if the promotion does not work out for you.
 Remember, the job is not in your bag yet.

-Aiming for a higher position in the same company is completely different from chasing after a job in a new place.
-Here you are not walking away from your previous colleagues and boss, but you meet them quite often in the workplace.
-Let your relationship be trusting, cordial and friendly with the previous department.
+Aiming for a higher position in the same company completely differs from chasing after a job in a new place.
+You are not walking away from your previous colleagues and boss.
+Let your relationship be trusting, cordial, and friendly with the previous department.

-Therefore, if you do not desire to spoil the cordial relationship you share with your employers, make sure you really want the position you are applying for before you attend the interview.
+Job descriptions are supposed to lure candidates.
+Therefore, if you do not desire to spoil the cordial relationship you share with your employers, ensure you want the position you are applying for before you attend the interview.
 If you are doubtful, do not go for it.
-Consider the job perks, challenges, performance demands and expectations before you move ahead.
-Job descriptions are supposed to lure candidates, not to give real picture of the requirement, hence it is not wise to completely depend on it.
+Consider the job perks, challenges, performance demands, and expectations before you move ahead.

 The HR department will be willing to guide you if you approach them with your queries.
 Set your career path with proper guidance and help.

-There are not a lot of worse things you can do that can beat the negative effect of attending an internal interview and rejecting the job after being selected.
-If you refuse a job after attending an internal interview, it seriously hampers your chances of being considered for a promotion in future.
+If you refuse a job after attending an internal interview, it seriously hampers your chances of being considered for a promotion in the future.

-Your resume which you submitted when you joined the company needs a serious face lift if you are preparing for the internal interview for a new position.
+Your resume, which you submitted when you joined the company, needs a serious facelift.

-The position you applied for earlier was different from the one you are being promoted to and time will have changed your profile for better.
-Moreover, you have gained quite some experience and learned new skills in your career with the company.
-Customize your resume to fit to the new position you are being considered for.
-Do not come out as a show-off but add your achievements in your tenure as the employee in the previous position.
+The position you applied for earlier was different.
+It is high time to change your profile for the better.
+Moreover, you have gained quite some experience and developed interpersonal skills.
+Customize your resume to fit the new position.
+Do not come out as a show-off but add your achievements in your tenure as the employee in the previous post.

-If you have any irrelevant or insignificant information which is not considered important for your new position, take if off your resume.
-The less and more specific data will be easy to relate for the interviewer.
-Honestly, no one loves overload of information, because it is boring to read through.
-When skipping some content, there are chances that they may skip some important points as well.
-Highlight areas that needs attention.
+If you have irrelevant or insignificant information, take it off your resume.
+The less and more specific data will be relatable.
+Honestly, no one loves an overload of information because it is boring to read through.
+When skipping some content, they may miss some important points as well.
+Highlight areas that need attention.

-You have to include points that prove you are the best candidate for the position they are considering.
-Even though it is an internal job interview, do not take your employers for granted and do things half measure.
-Aim for the job as if you are doing it for the first time.
+You must include points proving your candidature for the position they are considering.
+Even though it is an internal job interview, do not take your employers for granted and do things half-measure.
+Aim for the job as if doing it for the first time.
 Show your desire and passion through your profile.

 Step #4 – Collect Information

-Often, you get to hear it from the grapevine before the big announcement for a position is made openly in your office.
-If you hear about a position in any other department in your office which fits you like a glove, start checking out on it.
+You often hear it from the grapevine before the big announcement for a position is made openly in your office.
+If you hear about a position in any other department in your office which fits you like a glove, start checking it out.

-Even if it takes 2 or 3 extra coffees or hanging around the water-cooler for longer time, collect information regarding the new position requirement, interview methods and judging panel as much as possible.
-Find out who the hiring manager is, which team you will be joining with your new position and more important- who was the employee who left the vacant post and why he/she left.
-There could be a warning or inspiration hidden there for you.
+Even if it takes 2 or 3 extra coffees or hanging around the water cooler longer, collect information regarding the new position requirement, interview methods, and the judging panel as much as possible.
+Find out who the hiring manager is, which team you will be joining with your new position, and, more importantly – who was the employee who left the vacant post and why they left.
+There could be a hidden warning.

-Having access to internal information is where you being the inside person comes in handy and works in your favour.
+Access to internal information is where the inside person comes in handy and works in your favor.

-You should understand that others who are interested in the position are trying to gather information and have an upper hand at the interview as well.
-Try to be helpful but do not discuss your own preparations, plans or ideas with others.
+You should understand that others interested in the position are trying to gather information and have the upper hand at the interview.
+Try to be helpful but refrain from discussing your preparations, plans, or ideas with others.

-Your inside information will give you an edge over external candidates, if your company is considering them for interview.
+The inside information will give you an edge over external candidates if your company is considering them for an interview.

+With your familiarity and close relationship with your colleagues, you need a completely professional approach to the internal interview.
 It is easier said than done.
-With the familiarity and close relationship you have shared with your colleagues, you cannot have a complete professional approach to the internal interview.
-Try to be as professional with your approach as possible, including preparing for the interview, creating your resume, dressing up for the occasion and entering the venue.
+Try to be as professional with your approach as possible, including job interview preparation, creating your resume, dressing up for the occasion, and entering the venue.

-Do not assume that the interviewer’s panel will know about your achievements in the company.
-Make sure that you bring it to their notice through your answers or your resume.
-Make sure you answer every question they throw at you, without making the mistake of saying, “You know that about me”.
-Give precise, direct and concise answers to the internal interview questions without elaborating on data.
+Refrain from assuming that the interviewer’s panel will know about your achievements in the company.
+Make sure you bring it to their notice through your answers or resume.
+Ensure you answer every question they ask without saying, “You know that about me.”
+Give precise, direct, and concise answers to the internal interview questions without elaborating on data.

-Also avoid being too casual or friendly in your approach to the panel, but that doesn’t mean you act as though you do not recognize the people in front of you or act too stiff.
-Also remember that people do not often prefer a ‘Know it all’.
-Mind your body language, your poise and prove to that you are the right candidate for the job.
+Also, avoid being too casual or friendly in your approach, but that doesn’t mean you act as though you do not recognize the people in front of you or act too stiff.
+Remember that people do not often prefer a ‘Know it all.’
+Mind your body language and poise, and prove you are the right candidate for the job.

-You are aware that you have competitors from within your company and outside as well, against whom you will evaluated for your competency, right?
-Now you have to differentiate yourself from other candidates by showing the judges what you can offer them which others in the competition cannot.
-Prove that you have an upper hand at the position being offered.
-Do some self-evaluation to know what can help you in proving your competency for the job.
+You know that you have competitors from within your company and outside, against whom you will evaluate for your competency.
+Now you must differentiate yourself from other candidates by showing the judges what you can offer them that others in the competition cannot.
+Prove that you have the upper hand.
+Do some self-evaluation to know what can help you prove your competency for the job.

-No one is going to hire you in today’s highly competitive world unless you give them a reason to hire you.
-Gather all evidence that points to your professional experience, expertise and excellence at the job on hand.
+No one will hire you in today’s highly competitive world unless you give them a reason to hire you.
+Gather all evidence pointing to your professional experience, expertise, and excellence at the job.

-Subtly draw the attention of panellists to your achievements in the present organization as well as the previous professional experiences if you have any.
-Include evidences in your CV.
+Subtly draw panelists’ attention to your achievements in the present organization and your previous professional experiences, if you have any.
+Include pieces of evidence in your CV.

-In an internal interview it makes sense to mention your weakness, since more often than not the panellists will be aware of it.
+In an internal interview, it makes sense to mention your weakness since the panelists might already know them.
 The idea is to tell them how you plan to overcome your drawbacks or what strategies you have developed to fight your weakness.
 In the same manner, they will be aware of your strengths as well.
-All you have do is to point out how you will use your skills and strengths to improve your productivity at the new position.
+All you have to do is point out how you will use your skills and strengths to improve your productivity in the new position.

 Gone are the days of being humble and simple.
-Today, the world belongs to the people who blow their own trumpet.
+Today, the world belongs to the people who blow their own trumpets.

-Make sure that the panellists will not assume that you applied for the job for increase in pay or just because it was available to you.
-Make sure you have enough substantiations of the fact that you really want the job and are very eager to be hired.
+Ensure that the panelists will not assume that you applied for the job for a pay increase or just because it was available.
+Ensure you have enough substantiation that you want the job and are eager to be hired.

 Step #8 – Wait

-Once you are done with the internal interview, write a ‘Thank You’ note, to your panellists for their time and considering you for the position.
-Handwritten notes carry more weight, though emails are good enough in the tech era.
+After the internal interview, write a ‘Thank You’ note to your panelists for their time and for considering you for the position.
+Though emails are good enough in the tech era, handwritten notes carry more weight.
 Make sure to point out some outstanding moments from the interview in your mail.

-Do not follow up the results to an extent where the HRD will start avoiding you.
-You have done your job and results will come to your table sooner or later.
+Only follow up on the results to an extent where the HRD will start avoiding you.
+You have done your job, and results will come to your table sooner or later.

-The best way is to continue with your present position with enthusiasm until you have bagged the coveted job.
+The best way is to continue your present position enthusiastically until you have bagged the coveted job.